Holy Industry or Holy Revolution

 No hay anuncios

 Ernest Garcia, a Valencian expert in the sociology of the environment, former communist activist, and emeritus professor at the University of Valencia, says: "If forty years ago someone had told me that in every town there would be environmentalists protesting against solar panels, I would have replied that this was incredible, that this would be a world turned upside down."
-He writes this in the essay The ecological transition (Affairs), where he puts his finger on the sore spot of the contradictions caused by the environmental collapse resulting from the greenhouse effect.
-The industrial era experienced a great acceleration between 1950 and 2010: we have added 4.379 billion more people, primary energy use has increased fivefold, fertilizer consumption has grown more than tenfold, the number of motor vehicles has multiplied sevenfold, and international tourism has exceeded the planet's regenerative capacity.
+He writes this in the essay The ecological transition (Afers, in Catalan), where he puts his finger on the sore spot of the contradictions caused by the environmental collapse resulting from the greenhouse effect.
+The industrial era experienced a great acceleration between 1950 and 2010: we have added 4.379 billion more people, primary energy use has increased fivefold, fertilizer consumption has grown more than tenfold, the number of motor vehicles has multiplied sevenfold, and international tourism, thirty-sevenfold.
+In 1971, for the first time, the consumption of natural resources exceeded the planet's regenerative capacity.

-A radical solution would be to curb population growth, which is no easy task, although there are signs that point in that direction.
-In any case, if we look at the Catalan Countries as a whole, where the ecological footprint is three times greater than what would be sustainable, according to Ernest Garcia, there would have to be "a 66% reduction in population, or a similar reduction in consumption, or a tripling of the eco-efficiency of production techniques, or partial combinations of the three elements."
-Nothing easy, of course.
-In fact, we're going in the opposite direction.
+A radical solution would be to curb population growth, no easy task, although there are signs that point in that direction.
+In any case, if we look at Catalonia, the Valencian Community, and the Balearic Islands as a whole, where the ecological footprint is three times greater than what would be sustainable, according to Ernest Garcia, we would need "a 66% reduction in population, or a similar reduction in consumption, or a tripling of the eco-efficiency of production techniques, or partial combinations of all three."
+Not easy, of course.
+In fact, we are heading in the opposite direction.
 And we also have a large transient tourist population.

 Cargando